 Picking the Right Fund for You

-First, ask yourself how much you want to make & how much risk you can tolerate.
-When investing in mutual funds, investors should pick mutual funds based on their personal objectives and risk tolerance.
+First, ask yourself how much you want to make and the mutual funds risk level you can tolerate.
+When investing in online mutual funds, investors should pick mutual funds based on their personal objectives and risk tolerance.
 Before making an investment, make sure that you have done some research and have enough understanding of the fund that you are buying.
 Investors can find information about a fund's goals, strategy, performance, management, and fee structure in its prospectus.
 When evaluating a fund, investors should compare its relative performance over various periods of time (for example, 1, 3, 5, and 10 years) and in different kinds of economic and stock market environments.
 A fund manager's experience and record, the fund's level of consistency, and its major investment holdings are other important factors to consider.
 Investors can also find information and rankings of mutual funds in various publications such as Forbes, Value Line, Barron's, Business Week, and Morningstar.